 Planned maintenance outages for the fall remain on the docket at Northwood, for work on one of its recovery boilers, and at the company’s Taylor BCTMP mill.

 Cariboo Pulp & Paper

-Mercer International and West Fraser’s joint venture in Quesnel, British Columbia will be down for about a month starting Apr.
-20, resulting in the reduction of 15,000 tonnes of NBSK per mill.
+Mercer International and West Fraser’s joint venture in Quesnel, British Columbia reopened the week of May 24 after going down for about a month, resulting in the reduction of 15,000 tonnes of NBSK per mill.

-The cogeneration facility at the Cariboo mill will continue to operate during the shutdown.
+The cogeneration facility at the Cariboo mill continued operating during the shutdown.